mironsuarez/mironsuarez.github.io/essays/reflect-on-se.md

 ## Broader Reflections on Software Engineering

 Overall, ICS 314 changed how I think about software development.
-I now view it as a **collaborative, structured process** rather than just writing code to solve problems.
+I now view it as a collaborative, structured process rather than just writing code to solve problems.
 One of the biggest surprises was how important planning and thoughtful structure are before writing significant amounts of code.

-The most valuable skill I gained from this course is **problem-solving combined with the ability to quickly learn new technologies and tools**.
-Software engineering is constantly evolving, and this course emphasized adaptability and continuous learning—skills that will be critical throughout my career.
+The most valuable skill I gained from this course is problem-solving combined with the ability to quickly learn new technologies and tools.
+Software engineering is constantly evolving, and this course emphasized adaptability and continuous learning skills that will be critical throughout my career.

 ---

 ## Conclusion

 In conclusion, ICS 314 taught me that software engineering is much more than web development.
 Through concepts like configuration management, agile project management, and coding standards, I gained a deeper understanding of how complex software systems are built, maintained, and improved over time.
 These principles apply across many domains and will continue to shape how I approach projects in the future.
 By balancing technical knowledge with process and collaboration, this course has prepared me to think and work more like a software engineer.

+---
+*Disclaimer: AI was used to help me write this Relection.*